 Ok so wait, how much does Armoire cost?

-Armoire costs $149 a month.
-(Sign up with my referral link to get your first month for just $49!)
-As mentioned, that includes unlimited rentals of four items at a time each month, plus free dry cleaning and shipping as part of your subscription.
-You can opt to start small with their capsule wardrobe option for $79 a month.
-You can also save by purchasing a quarterly plan ($399, working out to $133/month) or the semi-annual plan ($699, working out to be $117/month).
+Armoire offers an unlimited plan for $249 a month.
+(Sign up with my referral link to get your first month at 60% off!)
+As mentioned, that includes unlimited rentals of six items at a time each month, plus free dry cleaning and shipping as part of your subscription.
+You can opt to start small with their 4 item capsule wardrobe option for $79 a month, or a 7 item capsule wardrobe for $119 a month.
+You can also save up to $193 annually by prepaying for your subscription.

 Need more?
-Add on additional space in your case for $20/month for one item, $30 for two additional items, or $50 for three additional items.
+Add on additional space in your case for $15/month for each additional item.
 If you need a break from your subscription, you can just let Armoire know via email, or live chat with someone on their website.

 Who is Armoire for?